Italian cruise ship in Japan has 48 coronavirus cases

 The Costa Atlantica infections come after the cases on the Diamond Princess cruise ship in Yokohama two months ago, where more than 700 passengers and crew were found to be infected, although this time only crew members were on board.
 The Costa Cruises-operated ship was taken into a shipyard in Nagasaki in western Japan in late February by Mitsubishi Heavy Industries after the COVID-19 pandemic had scuttled plans for scheduled repairs in China.

 The latest cases have raised concern about the potential impact on Nagasaki residents after revelations some crew had left the restricted area despite assurances from the ship operator that they would stay within the wharf, according to Nagasaki officials.
-Authorities are also concerned about the potential rise in patients who require hospitalization, as an increase in domestic coronavirus cases strain medical services around the country.
+Details on their movements were still being sought, officials said.
+Authorities are also concerned about the potential rise in patients who require hospitalisation, as an increase in domestic coronavirus cases strain medical services around the country.

-Asked about the man's death, Chief Cabinet Secretary Yoshihide Suga said on Thursday the health ministry was working to find out how many COVID-19 patients were being monitored at home.
-On the Costa Atlantica, 48 positive cases have been found out of 127 people tested so far, bringing the infection rate to 38%.
-Those showing only mild or no symptoms remain on board, and officials said they hoped to complete testing of all 623 crew this week.
+Asked about the man's death, Chief Cabinet Secretary Yoshihide Suga said on Thursday the health ministry was working to find out how many COVID-19 patients were being monitored at home, and how many had died outside hospitals.
+On the Costa Atlantica, 48 positive cases have been found out of 127 people tested, for an infection rate of 38%.
+Those showing mild or no symptoms remain on board, and officials said they hoped to complete testing of all 623 crew this week.

+Prime Minister Shinzo Abe has declared a nationwide state of emergency at least through May 6, asking schools and non-essential businesses to close for the duration.
+New cluster-like infections continue to be reported, including at hospitals.

+On Thursday, Toyama city determined that the infections of four children and a schoolteacher originated in the same classroom when the school briefly opened in early April, according to a Kyodo news report.
+Japan's education ministry said there have been no clusters at schools so far, Kyodo said.
+(Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/3aIRuz7 in an external browser.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)